red-hat-storage/argocd-odf/README.md

 This Repo intention is to give an example of a Helm chart for ODF and how it can be deployed with the help of ArgoCD, it's a starting point for further improvement and customization by the final user.
-Is not an official Redhat supported repo.
+Is not an official Red Hat supported repo.

 1. Fork and clone this Github Repo: https://github.com/red-hat-storage/argocd-odf